-  After an unexpected year off, the Music Video Competition will return in Spring of 2021!
+After an unexpected hiatus, the Music Video Competition will (hopefully) return in Spring of 2022!

 Regional filmmakers and musicians are invited to compete to produce the best music videos within 72 hours, incorporating a mandated creative element and prop.
 Films submitted by deadline will be screened by a jury of media professionals, and by a public audience at the Broadway Metro.
 The film selected “Jury Award” winner will receive a $777 cash prize, and the film voted “Audience Award” winner at the screening event will also receive a $333 cash prize.

 How to Participate

 There are two ways to participate in the competition:

 MUSICIANS not affiliated with a filmmaking team are invited to submit as many original songs as they like.
 Musicians affiliated with a filmmaking team may submit as part of that filmmaking team’s registration.
 All songs will be made available to registered filmmaking teams as they are received.
 Once a filmmaking team selects the song they wish to create a video for, it will be removed from the pool of available songs.
 Song submissions should be no longer than 5 minutes.
 Level of participation by musicians in the video production will vary by project, and is at the discretion of the filmmaking team.
 There is no fee for song submissions.